Tag Archives: Python

 Why do I need to learn about nature language processing?

-Nowadays a key skill of software developer is the ability to use nature language processing algorithms and tools to solve real-world problems related to text, audio, natural language sentences and speech.
+Nowadays, a key skill for software developers is the ability to use NLP algorithms and tools to solve real-world problems involving text, audio, natural language sentences, and speech.

 What can I do after finishing learning about nature language processing?